Spanning k-trees and distance spectral radius in graphs

 \section{Introduction}

 Throughout this paper, we deal only with finite and undirected graphs which admit neither multiple edges nor loops.
-Let $G$ be a graph with vertex set $V(G)=\{v_1,v_2,\cdots,v_n\}$ and edge set $E(G)$.
+Let $G$ be a graph with vertex set $V(G)=\{v_1,v_2,\ldots,v_n\}$ and edge set $E(G)$.
 The degree of a vertex $v$ in $G$, written $d_G(v)$, is the number of vertices adjacent to $v$.
-We denote by $\omega(G)$ the number of connected components in $G$.
+We denote by $c(G)$ the number of connected components in $G$.
 For a given subset $S\subseteq V(G)$, we use $G[S]$ and $G-S$ to denote the subgraphs of $G$ induced by $S$ and $V(G)\setminus S$, respectively.
+The number of elements in the set $S$ is denoted by $|S|$.
 The path and complete graph of order $n$ are denoted by $P_n$ and $K_n$, respectively.